School Events and Information

 But here’s the thing – we can only promise to not keep asking again and again all year IF we reach our goal through this letter.
 That’s right – we need YOU to respond and support our students.

-There are two ways to help us enrich the learning experience of ALL students.
+There are multiple ways to help us enrich the learning experience of ALL students:

-2. Go online to www.CarlisleMAPTO.org and use our PayPal link on the front page!
+- Go online to www.CarlisleMAPTO.organd use our buttons on the front page

 Remember, we need at least $30 per student!
 Thank you for your continued support.